JosephPotapenko/Trivia-Wheel/README.md

 4. After the game, click `Clear import` in the editor to delete stored submissions.
 5. Use `Clear Questions` in the editor to reset all questions/answers back to defaults.

+### Import and Clear Etiquette

+- Import submissions reads entries from the current browser’s localStorage and immediately closes the editor so no one sees the text.
+- To be respectful of future users, please open the editor and click `Clear import` when the game is over.
+This removes stored submissions so next sessions begin clean.

 ## Story Submission Page

 - New page: [story.html](story.html)